stevenmoraleszeta/demeter-prototype/README.md

 **Deméter** is an advanced agricultural technology platform designed to transform farming through automation, data collection, and intelligent management systems.
 The platform empowers farmers with real-time monitoring, AI-powered insights, and comprehensive farm management tools to optimize crop production, reduce resource consumption, and promote sustainable agricultural practices.

+> **Note:** This project was presented in 2024 as a prototype at a Nestlé innovation contest hackathon, demonstrating the potential of technology-driven solutions for sustainable agriculture.

+### Project Philosophy

+The essence of this project goes beyond demonstrating technical complexity.
+Rather, it represents one of many project ideas and prototype initiatives I have developed over the years.
+As a natural creative leader, I am ambitious, tenacious, organized, and passionate about acquiring and sharing knowledge.
+This project serves as a testament to my continuous pursuit of innovation and my commitment to transforming ideas into tangible solutions that can make a meaningful impact.

 ### Key Features

 - 🗺️ **Farm Management System** - Interactive map visualization with zone-based monitoring